Advice after your nerve block for surgery

 Special Dietary Requirements:

-If you need support with eating or have specific dietary requirements, please speak with nursing staff or ward host.
+If you need support with eating or have specific dietary requirements, please speak with nursing staff or the catering ward host.

 Allergen safety